xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-install-modsecurity.rst

 Of course, it's possible to link only certain rulesets, or entire groups, depending on your needs.
-The CRS is also distributed with custom and expirimental rulesets to detect and mitigate a wide variety of emerging threats.
+The CRS is also distributed with custom and experimental rulesets to detect and mitigate a wide variety of emerging threats.
 Rulesets for specific CMS/application installations, such as WordPress and Joomla, are also available in the `slr_rules` directory (though as a free WAF ruleset offering, these rulesets are not always current with the latest